CraigFineTuned/Ugentic_Dissertation/docs/Honours_Research_Proposal_UPDATED_References_Oct11_2025.md

 **Primary Objective:**

-To develop and validate a practical design methodology for integrating cultural philosophy with multi-agent AI systems for organizational IT departments, demonstrating feasibility and potential value for collaborative decision-making while preserving cultural authenticity.
+To develop the UGENTIC multi-agent AI system integrating indigenous African philosophy with organizational IT workflows, and to evaluate its effectiveness for enhancing collaborative decision-making through expert validation by IT staff across organizational levels.

 **Secondary Objectives (Aligned 1:1 with Research Questions):**

-**RO1 (Addresses RQ1):** To examine current challenges in AI-workplace integration and develop a methodology for translating real departmental operations into AI agent design specifications that authentically represent departmental perspectives while enhancing cross-departmental collaboration.
+**RO1 (Addresses RQ1 - System Development Requirements):** To analyze real departmental workflows, hierarchical structures, and decision-making patterns, translating these into concrete development requirements and technical specifications for building multi-agent AI systems that authentically represent organizational IT contexts.

-**RO2 (Addresses RQ2):** To explore the practical application of cultural philosophy in designing collaborative AI systems and identify specific agent behaviors that should manifest these principles in multi-agent interactions.
+**RO2 (Addresses RQ2 - System Development Cultural Integration):** To develop and implement cultural philosophy principles within the UGENTIC system architecture, operationalizing collective humanity concepts through specific agent behaviors, coordination protocols, and communication mechanisms.

-**RO3 (Addresses RQ3):** To assess the potential effectiveness of culturally-driven AI system design through expert evaluation of design feasibility, identifying potential improvements in cross-departmental collaboration including decision-making patterns, coordination opportunities, and team communication.
+**RO3 (Addresses RQ3 - System Evaluation Effectiveness):** To evaluate the developed UGENTIC system's effectiveness through expert assessment, measuring perceived benefits and identifying limitations for cross-departmental collaboration, decision-making efficiency, and organizational coordination compared to traditional approaches.

-**RO4 (Addresses RQ4):** To evaluate expert perceptions and assessments of culturally-driven AI design versus traditional AI implementations through qualitative analysis of staff feedback, identifying factors that enhance or constrain feasibility and acceptance.
+**RO4 (Addresses RQ4 - System Evaluation Feasibility):** To assess the feasibility, organizational fit, and practical value of the developed UGENTIC system through qualitative analysis of IT staff expert evaluations, identifying factors that influence acceptance and implementation success.

-**RO5 (Addresses RQ5):** To validate the cultural authenticity and appropriateness of philosophical integration in AI system design through stakeholder consultation and participant feedback, ensuring respectful implementation of indigenous African wisdom.
+**RO5 (Addresses RQ5 - System Development Cultural Authenticity):** To ensure cultural authenticity in the development process by validating philosophical implementation through participant feedback, respecting indigenous knowledge systems, and avoiding cultural appropriation throughout system development.

-**RO6 (Addresses RQ6):** To identify contextual factors, design criteria, and implementation considerations, developing generalizable design guidelines that enable other organizations (particularly SMEs) to adopt culturally-driven multi-agent frameworks adapted to their specific contexts.
+**RO6 (Addresses RQ6 - System Transferability Implementation):** To document the development methodology and derive generalizable implementation guidelines from building UGENTIC, enabling other organizations (particularly SMEs) to develop and adopt culturally-driven multi-agent AI frameworks adapted to their specific contexts.

 ---